 To enhance analyses of hospital outpatient visits, analysts may link information about outpatient visits by sample persons in this file to the annual full year consolidated file (which has data for all MEPS sample persons), or conversely, link person-level information from the full year consolidated file to this event-level file (see Section 5 below for more details).
 Both this file and the full year consolidated file may be used to derive estimates for persons with outpatient care and annual estimates of total expenditures.
-However, if the estimate relates to the entire population, this file cannot be used to calculate the denominator, as only those persons with at least one outpatient event are represented on this data file.
-Therefore, the full year consolidated file must be used for person-level analyses that include both persons with and without hospital outpatient care.
+However, for estimates that pertain to those who did not have hospital outpatient care as well as those who did (for example, the percentage of adults with at least one outpatient event during the past year or the mean number of outpatient events in the past year among those 65 or older), this file cannot be used.
+Only those persons with at least one outpatient event are represented on this data file.
+The full year consolidated file must be used for person-level analyses that include both persons with and without hospital outpatient care.